The case for Rye

 Why this place might fit

-Rye gives the UK finder a clear travel signal: slow mornings, harbour walks, beaches, seafood, big skies, and easy photo-led content.
+Rye gives the UK finder a clear travel signal: historic lanes, independent food and craft, river history, photography, birding and one well-planned outing beyond the old town.
 That makes it useful when you are deciding between an obvious UK break and a more personal one.

-Use this guide as the research layer, then use the finder when you want the site to compare Rye against other UK destinations by timing, budget, transport, trip pace, and how mainstream or offbeat the break should feel.
+Use the finder when you want a quick comparison between Rye and other UK destinations by timing, budget, transport, trip pace, and how mainstream or offbeat the break should feel.

 Nearby ideas